 In Campania and in the Amalfi Coast there are many traditional sweets typical of Christmas holidays: zeppole, struffoli e roccocò start to be prepared at the beginning of Advent and are present in Campania houses until 6 January, the day of the Epiphany.

-Their fragrance, together with the sound of the bagpipes (traditional popular musical instrument of Christmas time), the steam on the glasses of the kitchen, the flashing lights of the Christmas tree and the enveloping smell of food characterize every home and remember the charm of traditions and old times against the changes.
+Their fragrance, together with the sound of the bagpipes (traditional popular musical instrument of Christmas time), the steam on the glasses of the kitchen, the flashing lights of the Christmas tree and the enveloping smell of food characterize every home and remind of the charm of traditions and old times against the changes.

 The zeppole are typical of the Sorrentine Coast.
 They are fried donuts prepared with flour, water, milk and anise, and seasoned with honey, colored comfits and orange zest.
 According to tradition the zeppole have not to be seen or smelt while preparing otherwise they don’t fry well: doors and windows are then closed so that the inviting smell, cannot leave the house.
 In the past, that one of zeppolara was a typical craft of women that fried these donuts on the road and served them with honey.

 The struffoli have a Greek origin.
 They are small traditional fritters of spherical shape made with flour and eggs, covered with honey and colored comfits.
 In the past they were arranged in beautiful packages by the nuns of the convents of Campania.
-But today there is no house where grandmothers not prepare them.
+But today there is no house where grandmothers don’t prepare them.
 A small curiosity, in Greek cuisine, there is still a similar sweet, the Loukoumades, made with flour, eggs, sugar, nutmeg and seasoned with honey flavored with lemon and cinnamon.

 The almond sweets come from Neapolitan monasteries, have delicate pastel shades ranging from pink to green to yellow and are prepared with few almond paste placed on a host of different shapes.
 Sweets of Christmas Eve, were considered a light sweet, since they were kneaded with flour, sugar, spices and ground almonds with no animal fat, as their seasoning is obtained exclusively by the oil which is into the same almonds.